-Mix carefully with a rubber spatula, you don’t want to break up the apples.
-Cook another 2-3 minutes until it thickens.
+Mix carefully with a rubber spatula, you don't want to break up the apples.
+Cook a few minutes until it thickens.
 Turn it off and cool to room temp.

 Rolling The Pie Dough

-Now, let’s get rolling!
+Now, let's get rolling!
 Start with your bottom crust.
-Roll it to the size of your pie plate you are using, plus an extra inch all the way around for overhang.
+Roll it to the size of the pie plate you are using, plus an extra inch all the way around for overhang.

 Putting Together The Perfect Apple Pie

-Now, everything is ready to go, let’s assemble!
-Pour your cooled apple pie filling into the prepared bottom.
+Now, everything is ready to go, let's assemble!
+Here are the next and final steps.